Claims Against A Council

-If you have had any kind of injury on property that is owned by the local authority, you could be able to make a compensation claim against the council if you can prove it has been negligent.
+If you have had any kind of injury on property owned by a local authority, you could be able to make a compensation claim against a local council.

-Many public areas are owned and maintained by the council; the following are types of claims that are made frequently against a local authority:
+Many public areas are owned and maintained by a council.
+The following are types of claims that are made frequently against a local authority:

 - A workplace accident claim against the council can arise if you have been injured while working for your local authority.
 For example, if you are a refuse collector and have not been given the correct protective clothing.

-- Pothole claims can begin if an unrepaired pothole in the road has caused you to have a car accident that has resulted in subsequent injuries
+- Pothole claims can begin if an unrepaired pothole in the road has caused you to have a car accident and resulted in subsequent injuries.

 Personal Injury Claim Against Councils – Further Advice

-Like most other types of personal injury claim, those against a council must be started within three years of the accident happening or within the three years after you first had knowledge of your injuries.
-Again, like all other successful personal injury cases, it must be clearly proven that there was a third party to blame for your accident.
+Claims against a council must be started within three years of the accident or within the three years after you first had knowledge of your injuries.
+For your claim to be successful, it must be clearly proven that the council was to blame for your accident.

 Making A Personal Injury Claim Against A Local Council

-If you believe you have been injured as a result of negligence from the council, it is first of all advisable to speak to a personal injury lawyer about your case.
-Jefferies no win, no fee solicitors have an expert and friendly team who will be more than happy to discuss your case in more detail.
-If you would like further advice on making personal injury claims against local council authorities please call us on 0800 342 3206 or get in touch online.
+If you believe you have been injured as a result of a council’s negligence, you should contact a personal injury lawyer.
+At Jefferies, our expert and friendly team of no win, no fee solicitors are happy to discuss your accident.
+If you would like further advice on compensation claims against a local council call us on 0800 342 3206 or get in touch online.